ataparia-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 **JSON web key**:
 You can verify signed tokens using a selector expression containing the value of a `JSON Web Key (JWK)`.
 The return type of the selector expression must be of type String.

-**Detached Signature**: A JSON Web Signature (JWS) can be in detached [JWS RFC 7515](https://tools.ietf.org/html/rfc7515#appendix-F).
+**Detached Signature**: A JSON Web Signature (JWS) can be in a detached format as per [Appendix F of JWS RFC 7515](https://tools.ietf.org/html/rfc7515#appendix-F).
 In that case, the payload is omitted from the JWS and is sent separately.
 The detached JWS will be in the format `<header>..<signature>`.
 The `payload` missing from the JWS must be located on the Message via a Selector expression.
 This will typically be `${content.body}` but is configurable in the filter.

 The detached signature is *disabled* by default in JWT Verify filter.
 It can be enabled by selecting the tickbox **`Support detached payload`**.
 In that case, the location of the `payload` must be specified which is defaulted to `${content.body}`.
 The validation works as follows: